 - Industry trends: Is your idea in alignment with the existing and upcoming trends?

+It is one of the important parts of a business startup checklist.
 A business plan serves many purposes, but when you are just getting started, your business plan helps:

 - Get financial support: Typically, all startups require financial assistance.
 Any investor interested in your startup will want you to submit a business plan before deciding to invest in your business.
 It inspires trust and conveys your business’s viability.